 - Read Owner's Manuals and labels. - Wear an approved personal flotation device (PFD).

-Attach engine shut-off cord (lanyard) to your PFD, arm, or leg so the engine stops if you accidentally leave the helm, which could prevent a runaway boat.
+amaha Motor ZMU06191 Attach engine shut-off cord (lanyard) to your PFD, arm, or leg so the engine stops if you accidentally leave the helm, which could prevent a runaway boat.